Airport Pickup PTY Tocumen International Airport, Panama City

 Mike is our go-to man with airport pickups at PTY!

 He will meet you at the arrival gate at the airport when you come out of customs.
-There is a rail there so just take a left turn.
-If he doesn’t see you other right away you may sit in front of the “Budget Rent a Car” office a few yards further on.
+There is a glass wall there so just take a left turn.
+If he doesn’t see you right away you may sit in front of the “Budget Rent a Car” office about 20 yards or meters further on.

 You may also arrange your own airport drop-off and excursion directly with Mike on your way to your accommodations in Panama if you like.

-If you would like to arrange more excursions or see anything special in Panama, you may also talk directly to Mike as he knows the country inside out.
-Also, a great man for Spanish conversation practice!
+If you would like to arrange more excursions or see anything special in Panama at an extra cost, you may also talk directly to Mike as he knows the country inside out.
+Also, he’s a great man for Spanish conversation practice!

 If you are not tired from your flight this may also be a good time to pass by Panama’s Old City “Panamá Viejo” as these historical ruins that can be blamed on the British pirate, Captain Henry Morgan in 1671, can actually be seen on the way from the international airport.